wauk33/LP_Gaming/README.md

 ## Features
 * RWD
-* Libraries integration
+* JS libraries integration

 To-do list:
 * Repair issues of improper displaying background images on various mobile devices

 ## Inspiration
-Project is made by myself entirely.
+Made by me.
 Inspired by the author of video course.